Kylie Jenner Snuggles Up With Stormi In A Designer Robe And Slippers Amid Billionaire Title Debate

 Kylie Jenner recently showed her 179 million Instagram followers how Stormi Webster helps her stay positive.

-Kylie posted an adorable photo of herself and Travis Scott’s 2-year-old daughter on Sunday, June 7.
+Kylie posted an adorable photo of her and Travis Scott’s 2-year-old daughter on Sunday, June 7.
 The mother and daughter duo were photographed embracing in a big hug next to Kylie’s steps.
-As she’s hugging her baby girl, Kylie is wearing a Versace robe that’s decorated with the label’s signature designs and print.
-Stormi was next wearing an adorable pink dress with puffy sleeves.
-While the toddler’s face wasn’t shown on the photo, fans can see that her hair was styled in a small ponytail.
+As she was hugging her baby girl, Kylie wore a Versace robe decorated with the label’s signature designs and print.
+Stormi was wearing an adorable pink dress with puffy sleeves.
+While the toddler’s face wasn’t shown on the photo, fans could see that her hair was styled in a small ponytail.

 Kylie continued the relaxed look with a pair of cozy footwear.
 Her followers could see her wearing a pair of fuzzy-looking Louis Vuitton house shoes.
 The slippers appeared to be a tad bigger than Kylie’s feet as she rocked them while kneeling in the grass.
 In addition to the seemingly soft texture, the white shoes had Louis Vuitton’s monogram all over them.

 For accessories, Kylie continued to go with the comfy theme.
-She only added a small ankle bracelet which was almost invisible in the photo.
+She only added a small ankle bracelet, which was almost invisible in the photo.
 The gold bracelet fitted loosely on Kylie’s ankle.
-The beauty moguls also appeared to have her acrylic nails on in the photo, as she showed off a long nail with a white tip while she was embracing Stormi.
+The beauty mogul also appeared to have her acrylic nails on in the photo, as she showed off a long nail with a white tip.
 Kylie seemingly neglected to wear makeup while she spent time outside.
-As she’s smiling at Stormi, her face appeared to be pale while her blonde hair was styled in a center part and fell to her back.
+As she smiled at Stormi, her face appeared to be pale while her blonde hair was styled in a center part and fell to her back.

 The sweet post of Stormi and Kylie excited their fans when it was shared on Sunday.
-Shortly after it was published, Kylie received more than 3 million likes for her photo and over 13,000 comments.
+Shortly after it was published, Kylie had received more than 3 million likes for her photo and over 13,000 comments.

 “Family is the most important,” one follower wrote.